Veolia: 1853–2003: Compagnie Générale des Eaux and Vivendi

 Vivendi went on to list on the New York Stock Exchange (as "V"), and in December, announced a major merger with Canal+ and Seagram, the owner of Universal Studios film company, to become Vivendi Universal and now named Vivendi.

 In July 2000, Vivendi Environnement was divested through IPOs in Paris and later New York in October 2001).
 Initially, Vivendi Universal retained a 70% stake in Vivendi Environnement in 2000, but by December 2002, it was reduced to 20.4%.
 In 2003, Vivendi Environnement was renamed to Veolia Environnement.

-2003 – present: Veolia
+2003 – 2020

 As a result of Vivendi Environnement spinning off from its parent Vivendi Universal in 2002, in 2003, Vivendi Environnement was renamed to Veolia Environnement.
 In 2005, the name "Veolia" was established as an umbrella brand for all of the Group's divisions (water, environmental services, energy services and transport) and a new logo was created.
 The names of the divisions at the time of rebranding were: